Reducing complexity fixing Bajaj Finserv design system for adoption

 Audit Approach

-• Audited live product screens, libraries, and delivered files.
+• Audited live production screens, design libraries, and delivered files.

-• Reviewed component usage, variants, tokens, and accessibility.
+• Analyzed component usage, variants, tokens, and accessibility.

-• Compared design and front-end builds across flows.
+• Compared design vs front-end implementation across key flows.

 Example of inconsistent button styles and spacing patterns across product screens, despite a shared design system.